 - What are the first steps I should take if I am a victim?

 - What to do if my personal information has been compromised?

 - How do I prove I am a victim of identity theft?

 - How do I minimize my risk?

-The best way to detect identity theft is to regularly monitor your account activity and statements, and check your credit reports from all three credit bureaus on an annual basis.
+The best way to detect fraud or identity theft is to regularly monitor your account activity and statements, and check your credit reports from all three credit bureaus on an annual basis.
 An ammendment to the federal Fair Credit Reporting Act requires each of the major nationwide consumer reporting companies to provide you with a free copy of your credit report at your request, once every 12 months.

 How to get your free Annual Credit Report: